Things to do in Vilnius in February

 Good places for traditional Lithuanian food:

-• Etno dvaras.
-A good variety of traditional dishes and centrally located.
+• Etno dvaras – wide variety of traditional dishes, centrally located

 11th of February: Iceland was the first to recognize Lithuania in 1991